Th3Herm1t/Data-collection---NeoNyx/README.md

-Here is a detailed and industry-grade `README.md` file for your project:

----

 # Personality Profiles Data Scraper

 This project is a multi-threaded data scraper that collects and processes personality profile data from an API and Wikipedia.
 It includes SQLite database handling, JSON data storage, and support for proxy usage.
 The scraper processes personality profiles, typing data, and comments from the Personality Database API, and enriches the data with detailed Wikipedia information.